fcorowe/sim_chp/README.md

 pairs below a certain distance threshold can be created by adding a `max_dist` argument as shown below.
 The maximum Euclidean distance between zone centroids and point destinations needs to be set, at 5 km in this example.
-Note \`si_to_od\` will expect Euclidean distance to be provided in the origin-destination data set.
+Note: `si_to_od()` calculates Euclidean between the full combination of origins and destinations automatically.

 ``` r
 od_zones_to_points = si_to_od(origin_zones,